Yeouido: Politics

 Yeouido is the center of politics in South Korea.
-The western half of the island dominated by political organisations and their respective buildings.
+Political organizations and their respective buildings dominate the western half of the island.
 Most prominently, the National Assembly Building is located to the far west of the island.
-Construction of the building commenced in 1969 and was completed in 1975 and sits atop the site of the former Yeouido airport.
-Prior to the opening of the National Assembly Building the seat of government was located at the General Government Building which was situated within the grounds of Gyeungbok Palace.
+Construction of the building commenced in 1969 and was completed in 1975 and sits atop the site of the former Yeouido Airport.
+Prior to the opening of the National Assembly Building, the seat of government was located at the General Government Building which was situated within the grounds of Gyeongbok Palace.

 Due to its national importance, the area surrounding the National Assembly Building and its adjoining buildings is home to a significant police presence.
 Despite this, the grounds are usually open to the public and connect to the Han River Park which surrounds the site on three sides.

 Most of the major South Korean political parties including the Democratic Party and the People Power Party maintain their headquarters in Yeouido, close to the National Assembly Building.